 Assignment % of grade Grading scale

-Class participation 30 A - 90-100 percent
+Class participation 45 A - 90-100 percent

-Practice assignments 40 B - 80-89 percent
+Major design projects 55 B - 80-89 percent

-Group Project 30 C - 70-79 percent
+C - 70-79 percent

 D - 60-69 percent

 F - below 60 percent

-CLASS PARTICIPATION: Class participation will be evaluated based on asking insightful questions and contributing informed, thoughtful comments to class discussions, as well as by completing inclass tutorials and assignments.
+CLASS PARTICIPATION: Class participation will be evaluated based on asking insightful questions and contributing informed, thoughtful comments to class discussions, as well as by completing in-class tutorials and workshops and submitting minor homework assignments.

-PRACTICE ASSIGNMENTS: As students learn about each facet of new media reporting and technology, they will be asked to complete assignments that enable them to practice these techniques and demonstrate competence.
+MAJOR DESIGN PROJECTS: Students will complete major design projects that enable them to practice the techniques learned in class and demonstrate competence in those skills.
 Additional details will be provided as each assignment arises.
 Students will be given in-class (workshop) time to complete these assignments, but it is expected that students also will complete some work toward these assignments outside of class.